 I think fixing mistakes is boring.
 It’s finite and limited.
 Its purpose is clear: it’s about restoring something to its original state; making it work again, saving it from destruction.

-Strengths-based organizational development is innovative.
-Managing performance through a focus on individual and team’s strengths (rather than weaknesses) enables organizations to tap into the unique, unlimited resources and potential that every employee has.
+Strengths-based organisational development is innovative.
+Managing performance through a focus on individual and team’s strengths (rather than weaknesses) enables organisations to tap into the unique, unlimited resources and potential that every employee has.
 Empowering people to discover and develop their unique strengths can unlock performance and stimulate employee engagement.
 There’s no end to a person’s strength and no one really knows how potential will turn out.

 Of course some things cannot be fixed, which is even more depressing.
 Strengths however, can always be stretched and any (and every) strength has the potential to be even stronger.

 I think developing strengths is exciting.
 It’s infinite and unlimited.
 There’s potential in it.
 Its purpose is clear: it’s about helping people to flourish, to maximize their full potential, to make them stronger and work better, saving them from the ‘Monday blues’ and helping them to actually enjoy what they do!